maybebyte/anthesis/why-openbsd.md

 - Prioritize performance above all else.
 - Desire a powerful filesystem like ZFS.
 - Want all the latest features.
-- Need every task or detail to be abstracted away graphically.
+- Need every task or detail to be abstracted away graphically (note that I didn't say 'user-friendly.'
+OpenBSD *is* user-friendly, albeit to a particular type of user).
 - Get offended by terseness or being directed to relevant documentation when asking others for help.
 Generally speaking, the mailing lists are quite helpful, but there isn't a lot of hand-holding because